sofa-framework/doc/15_Using_SOFA/35_Inspect_performances.md

 regular intervals.
 Be careful to use the same string in the two instructions.
 The begin/end calls can be nested, to monitor hierarchically.
 An example of statistics is shown below.
-The number of dots before the name of the piece of code denote the nesting level.
+The number of dots before the name of the piece of code denotes the nesting level.

 ```
 ==== Animate ====